State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Finite Sample Bounds

-We now can state the main result.
-We present the main result as Theorem \ref{thm: main result}. \begin{thm} For any value function $V_{k+1}^{\pi}$, given $\delta/2 \in (0, 1)$, with probability $1-\delta/2$, the difference between the true and empirical expectation of the value functions is bounded by
+We now can state the main result, which we present as Theorem \ref{thm: main result}. \begin{thm} For any value function $V_{t}^{\pi}$, given $\delta/2 \in (0, 1)$, with probability $1-\delta/2$, the difference between the true and empirical expectation of the value functions is bounded by:

 \end{thm}